How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 Marketplaces vs. Your Own Storefront

 • Shopify: The top choice for building a serious brand.
-It’s a powerhouse that lets you customize everything, but you are responsible for driving 100% of your own traffic.
-It's worth checking out the best website builders for online stores to compare options.
+It lets you customize everything, but you are responsible for driving 100% of your own traffic.

-If you want to dive deeper into the pros and cons, our guide on the best platforms for creators to sell digital products breaks it all down for you.
+If you want to dive deeper into the pros and cons, our guide on the best platforms for selling digital products breaks it all down for you.

 Nailing Your Pricing Strategy